keithleffler/Cambia_SDET/tools_questions.md

 ## Tools

 [Return to README](./README.md#Cambia_SDET)
+## Question 1
-## _In your opinion, what’s helpful about version control systems?
+_In your opinion, what’s helpful about version control systems?
 What’s annoying about them?_

 __Helpful__
 * They allow multiple developers to work on the same project simultaneously, without over-writing other's work.